dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 07

-**Summary**: A context menu that set to be both "destructive" and "display in-line".
+**Summary**: Menu Options — A context menu that set to be both "destructive" and "display in-line".

 <br>